Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Adaptive Combining Analysis

-By employing these locally computed weights, each AP independently scales its data estimates to prioritize signals with high desired gain and low interference.
-This process effectively embeds interference suppression functionality at the source, thereby completely eliminating the need for centralized LSFD at the CPU and the associated fronthaul overhead for channel statistics.

 \textit{Adaptive Pilot Grouping for G-PWPFZF Combining}: This subsection discusses the local optimization framework for pilot grouping in the G-PWPFZF scheme.
 The objective and constraint structure remain identical to those of the G-PFZF scheme.
 The sole distinction lies in the expression for the local SINR, which forms the foundation of the utility function $f(\boldsymbol{\delta}_m)$ for pilot-grouping.
-The local SINR for the UE $t$ at the AP $m$ for G-PWPFZF scheme, given in \eqref{eq_l_lsfd_pw} after substituting $L_{\mathcal{S}m} = \sum_{i=1}^{L_p} \delta_{mi}$, can be rewritten as:
+The local SINR for UE $t$ at AP $m$ for G-PWPFZF scheme is $\text{SINR}^{\text{G-PWPFZF}}_{mt} = \frac{S_{mt}}{I_{mt}}$, where